GabriellJacinto/SaveIt-Video-Logger-for-Projects/README.md

 Before downloading, certify that you have the following requirements:
 * You have the most recent version of `python`
-* Your operating system is `Windows / Linux` based.
+* Your operating system is `Windows` based.
+(Pygrabber uses COMTypes, which is designed for Windows, not Linux)

 ## 🚀 Installing SaveIt: Personal Video Logger